Tea Tree Oil: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Conclusion

-Due to the fact that research is still being done on tea tree oil, along with its effect on cognitive health as a supplement, using tea tree oil as the main technique for cognitive enhancement without any medical advice from your doctor first is not recommended.
+Due to the fact that research is still done on tea tree oil, along with its effect on cognitive health as a supplement, using tea tree oil as the main technique for cognitive enhancement without any medical advice from your doctor first is not recommended.
 Additionally, a well-balanced diet, regular exercise, appropriate sleep, and stress management strategies are all necessary for optimal brain health and performance.

 Lady having healthy sleep.